Cart 0

 • More than 1.5 grams:

-• Recommended for gemstone rings or everyday wear.
+• Recommended for rings with gemstones or for everyday wear.

-• Offering better shock resistance and enhanced security for setting stones.
+• Offering better impact resistance and enhanced security for stone setting.

-At Lauredi, we ensure that each ring is designed with a quantity of gold greater than 1.5 grams, often beyond 2 grams, to ensure optimal durability and guarantee that the jewel can survive the years without losing its shape or break.
+At Lauredi, we ensure that each ring is crafted with more than 1.5 grams of gold—often over 2 grams—to provide optimal durability and ensure the piece can stand the test of time without losing its shape or breaking.

 Loop ring - Lauredi

-Some jewelers today choose to reduce the amount of gold in their jewelry in order to reduce their price.
-However, this choice is not relevant in the long term, beyond making very small jewelry, it favors fragile jewelry, which can lose its stones.
+Some jewelers today choose to reduce the amount of gold in their piece to lower the price.
+However, this approach is not relevant in the long run: beyond very small pieces, it leads to fragile jewelry that can lose its stones.

 Structure thickness: a key criterion

-The thickness of the gold in a ring is just as important as its overall weight.
-A ring that is too thin can bend easily or see its set stones come loose.
+The thickness of gold in a ring is just as important as its total weight.
+A ring that is too thin can bend easily or have its settings loosen.
 Here are the recommendations for minimum thickness:

-• Only suitable for decorative designs or rings intended for occasional wear.
+• Suitable only for decorative designs or rings intended to be worn occasionally.

 • Between 1 mm and 1.5 mm:

-• Can withstand moderate use, but remains more vulnerable to deformation if subjected to significant pressure.
+• Can withstand moderate wear, but remains more vulnerable to deformation if subjected to significant pressure.

 • More than 1.5 mm:

-• Recommended for rings with precious stones and for robust creations.
+• Recommended for rings set with gemstones and for robust creations.

-• Optimal thickness for comfort, stone safety and durability.
+• Optimal thickness for comfort, gemstone security, and durability.

 Quality at Lauredi: a perfect balance

-At Lauredi, we follow strict standards to ensure that our rings are strong and durable:
+At Lauredi, we adhere to strict standards to ensure our rings are strong and durable:

-• Minimum weight: All our rings contain at least 2 grams of gold, even for fine designs, ensuring a robust structure.
+• Minimum weight: All our rings contain at least 2 grams of gold, even in slender designs, ensuring a robust structure.

-• Optimal thickness: Our rings have a minimum thickness of 1.2 mm, which guarantees excellent everyday resistance and optimal safety for precious stones.
+• Optimal thickness: Our rings have a minimum thickness of 1.2 mm, ensuring excellent everyday resistance and optimal security for gemstones.

-This attention to detail makes each Lauredi piece of jewelry a timeless piece, designed to cross generations while retaining its beauty and solidity.
+This attention to detail makes every Lauredi jewel a timeless piece, designed to be passed down through generations while retaining its beauty and strength.

-Gold: a safe investment and a noble material for unique jewelry
+Gold: a secure investment and a noble material for unique jewelry

-For millennia, gold has been considered a symbol of wealth and power, but also as a stable and timeless investment.
-Its status as a safe haven has strengthened in recent years in the face of global economic uncertainty.
-This precious metal also has a unique characteristic: it is infinitely recyclable, without ever losing its qualities.
-At Lauredi, we transform this exceptional property of gold into an opportunity for our clients, by creating bespoke jewelry that combines heritage, sustainability and personalized design.
+For millennia, gold has been regarded as a symbol of wealth and power, as well as a stable, timeless investment.
+Its safe-haven status has strengthened in recent years amid global economic uncertainty.
+This precious metal also has a unique characteristic: it can be recycled endlessly without ever losing its qualities.
+At Lauredi, we turn this exceptional property of gold into an opportunity for our clients by creating bespoke jewelry that combines heritage, sustainability, and personalized design.

-Since 2021, gold prices have experienced strong growth, demonstrating its solidity as an investment:
+Since 2021, gold prices have risen sharply, underscoring its strength as an investment:

 • 2021: An increase of 4.3%, marking the fourth consecutive year of growth.

-2025: Forecasts remain bullish, confirming that gold remains a store of value in the face of economic fluctuations.
+• 2025: Forecasts remain bullish, confirming that gold continues to be a store of value amid economic fluctuations.

-These figures underline the role of gold as a secure investment in a context of global crises and financial market instability.
+These figures highlight gold’s role as a secure investment in a context of global crises and financial market instability.

 Opportunities for consumers: jewelry and investment

-The rise in the price of gold offers several interesting possibilities for individuals:
+The rise in the price of gold offers several attractive opportunities for individuals:

 • Advantageous resale:

-Those who own unused gold jewelry can take advantage of the current valuation to resell it at high prices, turning forgotten pieces into cash.
+Those who own unused gold jewelry can take advantage of current valuations to resell it at high prices, turning forgotten pieces into cash.

-Thanks to the unique property of gold, which can be recycled endlessly without losing quality, Lauredi offers an exclusive transformation service.
-Your old or inherited jewelry can be recast and reinvented into unique, bespoke creations, tailored to your tastes.
+Thanks to gold’s unique property—being recyclable endlessly without any loss of quality—Lauredi offers an exclusive transformation service.
+Your vintage or inherited jewelry can be melted down and reimagined into unique, bespoke creations tailored to your tastes.

-We only use recycled or ethically sourced 18k gold, ensuring each piece has a reduced environmental impact and exceptional quality.
-Our designers work with you to imagine a piece of jewelry that tells your story and spans generations.
-Make an appointment for a free consultation
+We use only recycled or ethically sourced 18-carat gold, ensuring each piece has a reduced environmental impact and exceptional quality.
+Our designers work with you to imagine a jewel that tells your story and can be passed down through generations.
+Book an appointment for a complimentary consultation

 • Sustainable investment:

-Purchasing 18-karat gold jewelry is an aesthetic pleasure and a tangible investment.
-By choosing a Lauredi ring or piece of jewelry, you are investing in a piece of high jewelry whose intrinsic value is expected to be maintained, or even grow, over time.
+Purchasing 18-carat gold jewelry is both an aesthetic pleasure and a tangible investment.
+By choosing a Lauredi ring or jewel, you are investing in a fine jewelry piece whose intrinsic value is expected to hold—if not increase—over time.

 Why choose Lauredi for your gold jewelry?

-At Lauredi, we combine French artisanal expertise, ethics and personalization to offer our customers much more than just jewelry: works of art designed to last.
-Each gold piece we create is a fusion of tradition and innovation, designed to combine beauty, durability and personal meaning.
+At Lauredi, we combine French artisanal expertise, ethics, and personalization to offer our clients far more than simple jewelry: works of art designed to last.
+Every gold piece we create is a fusion of tradition and innovation, conceived to unite beauty, durability, and personal meaning.

 Conclusion: Gold, an informed and timeless choice

-Whether for investing, transforming old jewelry or creating a custom piece, gold is the material par excellence.
-Its increasing value and its ability to be recycled endlessly make it a wise and environmentally friendly choice.
-With Lauredi, give new life to this precious metal and treat yourself to a unique, timeless and meaningful piece of jewelry.
+Whether you are looking to invest, transform antique jewelry, or create a bespoke piece, gold is the ultimate material.
+Its rising value and its ability to be recycled endlessly make it a wise, environmentally responsible choice.
+With Lauredi, give this precious metal a new life and treat yourself to a unique, timeless jewel rich in meaning.

-Discover our collections and our tailor-made services to transform gold into a personal heirloom.
+Discover our collections and our bespoke services to transform gold into a personal legacy.